-The MV difference between the selected candidate and any of the previous candidates is larger than a pre-defined threshold (e.g. one integer pixel).
+The MV difference between the selected candidate and any of the previous candidates is not less than a pre-defined threshold (i.e. ¼-, ½- and 1-pixel-wide intervals for blocks with less than 64, less than 256 and more than 256 pixels, respectively).